DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 specification for the layout of a repository that stores versioned digital objects.
 Each repository, or "storage root," is one
 **Data Vault Storage Root (DVSR)**.
 The Data Stations each have their own DVSR as does each customer of the Vault as a Service.

-### Layers
+### Serialization in layers

-The DVSRs are not stored as regular directories on a regular file system, but instead packaged in DMF TAR files.
-This is because the tape storage system that is used, requires a minimum file size of 1GB.
-Parts of the repository therefore need to be combined into a single file to meet this requirement.
-Each TAR file constitutes a layer.
-To unpack a DVSR, its layer files must be extracted in the correct order.
-The base name of each layer file is a Unix timestamp with millisecond precision.
-The order of extraction is the chronological order of the timestamps.
-This is important because, layers in later layer files may contain files that overwrite files in earlier layers, notably the `inventory.json` files.
+OCFL repositories can be serialized in different ways, for example as a directory structure on a file system, or as objects in an object store.
+The DANS Data
+Vault uses the SURF [Data Archive]{:target=_blank} tape storage.
+The tape storage system that is used by Data Archive organizes files in a file-folder structure, so in principle serialization should be the same as to a disk-based files system, from OCFL's perspective.
+However, the tape storage system requires a minimum file size of 1GB, which is much larger than the typical data file stored in the DANS Data Vault.
+To meet this requirement, the OCFL repositories are stored as a series of DMF TAR archives (see note below on how this is different from a regular TAR archive), each of which is larger than 1GB.
+Each archive forms a layer.
+To restore the OCFL repository, the layers must be extracted in the correct order.
 For a more detailed description of the layers, see the documentation of [dans-layer-store-lib]{:target=_blank}.

 !!! note "DMF TAR"

-    The Data Vault is stored in SURF's **[Data Archive]{:target=_blank}**, which uses DMF as its tape storage system.
-DMF stands for **Data Migration Facility**.
+    The tape storage system used by Data Archive is managed by DMF, which stands for **Data Migration Facility**.
+SURF has developed a utility called
-    SURF has developed a utility called **[dmftar]{:target=_blank}**: _"dmftar is a wrapper for the Linux tool gnutar and automatically creates multi-volume archive files (...) and can incorporate the transfer of the files to the archive file system if necessary."_  `dmftar` stores the TAR volumes in a directory with the extension `.dmftar`, which also contains an index and a checksum file.
+    **[dmftar]{:target=_blank}**: _"dmftar is a wrapper for the Linux tool gnutar and automatically creates multi-volume archive files (...) and can incorporate the transfer of the files to the archive file system if necessary."_  `dmftar` stores the TAR volumes in a directory with the extension `.dmftar`, which also contains an index and a checksum file.

 [dans-layer-store-lib]: {{ dans_layer_store_lib }}
 [Data Archive]: {{ data_archive }}